Driving with Regulation: Trustworthy and Interpretable Decision-Making for Autonomous Driving with Retrieval-Augmented Reasoning: Related Work

 \subsection{Traffic Regulation in Autonomous Driving}

 Various techniques have been applied to integrate traffic regulations into autonomous driving systems.
 Early approaches included rule-based systems \cite{li2023knowledgedrivenautonomousdriving} and finite state machines \cite{Bae2020FiniteSM}, which encoded traffic laws through explicit if-then rules or state transitions.
-To handle complex scenarios, more sophisticated methods emerged: behavior trees created hierarchical decision-making structures capable of representing and executing traffic rules \cite{9030183}, and formal methods using temporal logics like LTL or MTL provided rigorous frameworks for specifying and verifying compliance with traffic laws \cite{9304549}.
-However, these methods often struggled with the ambiguity and regional variations of real-world traffic rules, leading to challenges in creating autonomous vehicles that could adapt to different regulatory environments.
+To handle complex scenarios, more sophisticated methods emerged, such as using behavior trees~\cite{9030183}, and formal methods~\cite{9304549}.
+However, these methods often struggled with the ambiguity and regional variations of real-world traffic rules.

-Recently, Large Language Models (LLMs) have demonstrated remarkable capabilities in understanding natural language and interpreting complex scenarios~\cite{wen2024enhancingsociallyawarerobotnavigation, li2024teg, zhang2024large, sima2023drivelm, malla2023drama, wei2024editable}.
-By leveraging these abilities, LLMs can process and integrate traffic rules in a more flexible and context-aware manner, eliminating the need for rule-based encoding.
-For example, LLaDA \cite{li2024drivinglargelanguagemodel} utilizes LLMs to interpret traffic rules from local handbooks, enabling autonomous vehicles to adjust tasks and motion plans accordingly.
-Similarly, Agent-Driver \cite{mao2024languageagentautonomousdriving} incorporates traffic rules into an LLM-based cognitive framework, storing and referencing them during planning.
-However, ensuring LLMs accurately apply relevant traffic rules without hallucinations or misinterpretations remains a key challenge.
+Recently, Large Language Models (LLMs) have demonstrated remarkable capabilities in understanding natural language and interpreting complex scenarios~\cite{wen2024enhancingsociallyawarerobotnavigation, zhang2024large, sima2023drivelm, malla2023drama, wei2024editable}.
+LLMs can process traffic rules in a more flexible and context-aware manner.
+For example, LLaDA \cite{li2024drivinglargelanguagemodel} utilizes LLMs to interpret traffic rules from local handbooks, while Agent-Driver \cite{mao2024languageagentautonomousdriving} incorporates traffic rules into an LLM-based cognitive framework.
+However, ensuring LLMs accurately apply relevant traffic rules without hallucinations remains a key challenge.